lholmquist/lholmquist.github.com-old/_posts/2012-10-09-aerogearwow2.md

 ## Early Quests

-Now that we have finished checking out the documentation, for both AeroGear.js and the WoW REST API, we can pick up some more quests and level up, getting us closer to a run through Deadmines.
-And by Deadmines, i mean call this API from Aerogear.js
+Now that we have [finished checking out the documentation]({{ BASE_PATH }}{{ page.previous.url }}), for both AeroGear.js and the WoW REST API, we can pick up some more quests and level up, getting us closer to a run through Deadmines.
+And by Deadmines, i mean call this API from Aerogear.js so we can check our realm status.

 ## Our First Elite And Group Quest